06 Dec 6 Steps in Exchange to Office 365 Migration [A Guide]

 - Staged Migration:

 A staged migration is suitable for mid-sized companies.
-This migration method is used to move users and mailboxes from on-prem Exchange 2003, 2007 to Exchange Online.
-This method moves the mailboxes to Office 365 over a period of time.
-Once the migration is complete, the mailboxes are then hosted on Office 365.
+This migration method is used to move users and mailboxes from on-premise Exchange 2003, 2007 to Exchange Online.
+This method migrates the mailboxes to Office 365 over a period of time.
+Once it is complete, the mailboxes are then hosted on Office 365.

 This migration method is used when a non-Exchange mail system is involved.
-IMAP migrations are capable of moving e-mail messages only, however, contacts, calendars, and tasks are lost during the migration process.
-This method is sometimes used as a shortcut to migrate from the older versions of Exchange Server (Exchange 2000 & newer supported).
+IMAP migrations are capable of moving e-mail messages only, however, contacts, calendars, and tasks are lost during the process.
+This method is sometimes used as a shortcut to move from the older versions of Exchange Server (Exchange 2000 & newer supported) to the cloud.

 - Hybrid Migration:

-This is the most flexible migration method and also a complicated one.
+Exchange hybrid migration is the most flexible method and also a complicated one.
 This method is most commonly used by large organizations.
 Under this method, the Exchange admin creates a hybrid Exchange Server deployment by constructing a coexistence between the local Exchange Server and Office 365.
-With this method you can integrate Office 365 with your Exchange Servers and also the existing Active Directory.
+With this method, you can integrate Office 365 with your Exchange Servers and also the existing Active Directory.

-When deciding a migration method there are a few factors to consider:
+When deciding migration method there are a few factors to consider: